jveilleux/FarmFreshWeb/producer-profile-types.md

 _\* Note: The above relates to Australian users only.
 Local instances may vary._

-1. **Producer profile – connect through OFN: **
+1. **Producer profile – connect through FFW: **
-   This option allows you to create a profile on the OFN.
+   This option allows you to create a profile on the FFW.
 Your profile is a way for you to share your story with others and makes you visible and contactable to customers and other enterprises who may wish to trade with you.
-A producer with a profile can also add products, which may be stocked in other OFN shopfronts.
+A producer with a profile can also add products, which may be stocked in other FFW shopfronts.
 2. **Producer Shop- sell your own produce: **
-   This option allows producers to create their own OFN shopfront through which to sell their produce.
+   This option allows producers to create their own FFW shopfront through which to sell their produce.
 Note that producers can conduct sales through their own shopfront and simultaneously act as a supplier to another shopfront.
 3. **Producer Hub- sell produce from self and others:  ** This option is for producers who wish to sell their own produce, as well and products created by other producers.